danieladov/jellyfin-plugin-skin-manager/README.md

 3. Restart Jellyfin.

 ## User Guide
-1.Go to Plugins, click on Skin Manager
+1. Go to Plugins, click on Skin Manager.
-2.Select the skin you want to install
+2. Select the skin you want to install.
-3.Click set skin
+3. Click set skin.